05 October — 18 November, 2012

-The work in the darkroom was very important for Gustavsson and the softly focused and subtle, muted prints from the 1990s have become his signature.
+The exhibition The Magic Bar presents a generous selection of Kenneth Gustavsson’s original prints – from the typically starkly contrasted 1960s images to the softly focused and subtle later works.
+The work in the darkroom was very important for Kenneth Gustavsson and the muted prints from the 1990s have become his signature.